7 Different Funding Options for SMEs

-At FUTRLI we see many of our clients benefit this way and they are often businesses many would not think of as R&D firms.
-So make sure you explore all avenues to ensure you don’t miss out.
+At FUTRLI we see many of our clients benefit this way, and they are often businesses many would not think of as R&D firms.
+Make sure you explore all avenues to ensure you don’t miss out.

 The rise of fintech has been fantastic for entrepreneurs.
 Tech start-ups are constantly building upon and expanding services traditionally the domain of the high street and usually offer them at a cheaper rate and with much less hassle.

 Many fintech firms provide multiple services that would usually come from a bank and Swedish firm iZettle is a prime example.
 It started off by enabling the smallest of entrepreneurs to be able to afford to take card payments and now supplies everything from sales software to quick access to cash.
 By analysing an SMEs sale history, iZettle offers quick loans that are paid back in regular installments based on the volume of your future sales.

 Unlike banks, advances are based on a fixed fee, not interest rates.
 It’s one more example of funds not available before fintech.

 5. Peer-to-peer lending

 Peer-to-peer lending (P2P) platforms match SMEs directly with individuals or organisations who are willing to lend money.
 One of the most well known in the UK is Funding Circle, which was set up in 2010 directly to address the problem of SME funding access.
 It’s since facilitated over £850 million in loans.